-bluemoonrover asked: On a similar note, you've inspired me to write and draw my own comics.
+bluemoonrover said: On a similar note, you've inspired me to write and draw my own comics.
 For a long time I thought I'd need an artist that wasn't me, but honestly, when it comes to reading and writing, the only thing you can do is practice.
 And drawing a comic is a good way to get better, I think.
 So, here's an ask for all those writers who want you to draw their comic: Why don't you get a pencil and start drawing it yourself?

 This is actually an answer I like to give to writers when they ask me the question of how they can attract an artist, “Have you considered drawing your comic yourself?”
 I get that not everyone draws, or has the capacity and patience (and time and momentum) to learn drawing, but take it from me, drawing is a skill, and it is something many people can learn.
 So why not give it a try?